ShirotaT/ShirotaT/README.md

 My name is Jibril from Indonesia.

-🌱 I'm currently learning Data Analyst from Practicum Indonesia Bootcamp.
+🌱 I'm currently studying Data Analyst from Practicum Indonesia Bootcamp.

-😄 Feel free to contact me to my personal email.
+😄 Feel free to contact me on my personal email.
 Thanks for visiting my GitHub profile.

 📫 How to reach me: jibrilhandoyo@gmail.com